Azure/azure-sdk-for-c/README.md

 ### Prerequisites
 CMake version 3.12 is required to use these libraries.

+### Development Environment
+Project contains files to work on Windows or Linux based OS.

+#### Windows
+Use PowerShell to run {projectDir}/build.ps1

+#### Linux
+Use bash to run {projectDir}/build-tools/build.sh

+Output libraries are created in /build folder

 ## Need help?
 * File an issue via [Github Issues](https://github.com/Azure/azure-sdk-for-c/issues/new/choose).
 * Check [previous questions](https://stackoverflow.com/questions/tagged/azure+c) or ask new ones on StackOverflow using `azure` and `c` tags.